How to Season Wood for your Campfire

 Choose the Right Wood

 First things first, you need to choose the right wood for your campfire.
 Hardwoods like oak, hickory, and maple are ideal as they burn hotter and longer than softwoods like pine and spruce.
 Make sure the wood is clean and free of dirt and debris.
+If you need a good coal base for cooking with pie irons, hardwoods are also the best option.

 Split the Wood